 What All Moms-to-Be Should Know About COVID in Pregnancy

 Just as COVID has evolved since it first emerged in the US in January of 2020, so has experts’ understanding of the virus.
-And while there are still plenty of unknowns, the only thing that seems more contagious than COVID itself is the spread of information—and misinformation.
-While it’s nerve-wracking for everyone, that’s especially true for pregnant women, who need to keep themselves and their babies safe.
+And while there are still some unknowns, the only thing that seems more contagious than COVID itself is the spread of information—and misinformation.
+While it’s nerve-wracking for everyone, that’s especially true for pregnant people who need to keep themselves and their babies safe.
 Want to sort the facts from the fiction?
-Here is everything you need to know about COVID in pregnancy.
+Here is everything you need to know about COVID in pregnancy, straight from medical experts.

 COVID is contagious and spreads easily from person to person, explains Andres Romero, MD, an infectious disease specialist and medical director at AHMC Seton Medical Center in Daly City, California.
 While, in theory, it could infect someone if they touch a surface with the virus on it and then touch their face without proper hand hygiene, it’s much more likely to spread through air droplets that contain the virus, according to the Centers for Disease Control and Prevention (CDC).

-Research suggests that a pregnant woman isn’t necessarily more likely to contract the virus than a nonpregnant person, Ruiz says.
-However, the CDC emphasizes that pregnant women are at an increased risk of severe illness if they do contract the virus.
+Research suggests that pregnant people aren’t necessarily more likely to contract the virus than a nonpregnant person, Ruiz says.
+However, the CDC emphasizes that they’re at an increased risk of severe illness if they do contract the virus.

 What COVID might mean for Mom

-It’s still difficult for researchers to quantify exactly how much the risk of severe disease increases during pregnancy for a woman.
-But one study found that COVID-19 in pregnancy was associated with “consistent and substantial increases” in maternal death, severe maternal morbidity (health problems directly related to pregnancy and childbirth) and neonatal complications.
+It’s still difficult for researchers to quantify exactly how much the risk of severe disease increases during pregnancy.
+But one 2021 study found that COVID-19 in pregnancy was associated with “consistent and substantial increases” in maternal death, severe maternal morbidity (health problems directly related to pregnancy and childbirth) and neonatal complications.

 What COVID might mean for baby